Image segmentation: the backbone of visual artificial intelligence?

 Image and video analysis for social networks and marketing

-On social networks and on the web, image segmentation is used to visually analyze content shared by users, such as images, videos videos or advertisements.
-By segmenting this content, artificial intelligence systems can extract relevant information for advertising targeting, trend analysis, or personalized content recommendation, which is essential for online marketing and advertising.
+On social networks and on the web, image segmentation is used to visually analyze content shared by users, such as images, π videos or advertisements.
+By segmenting this content, artificial intelligence systems can extract relevant information for ad targeting, trend analysis, or π personalized content recommendationwhich is essential for online marketing and advertising.

 β